 The Department recognizes that the NBL Program Office mission is vital.
 This effort will preserve NBL’s high technical standards, enable improved CRM project planning and execution, and ensure reliable delivery of materials and services in support of our customers needs.

 Should you have questions please contact Pete Mason at email@example.com

 The New Brunswick Laboratory (NBL) is a Government-owned, Government-operated center of excellence in the measurement science of nuclear materials.
 NBL is the U.S. Government's Nuclear Materials Measurements and Reference Materials Laboratory and the National Certifying Authority for nuclear reference materials and measurement calibration standards.
 As an internationally recognized Federal laboratory, NBL provides reference materials, measurement and interlaboratory measurement evaluation services, and technical expertise for evaluating measurement methods and safeguards measures in use at other facilities for a variety of Federal program sponsors and customers.
-NBL functions as a Network Laboratory for the (IAEA) and since 2012, has maintained an A2LA scope of accreditation to ISO/IEC 17025:2005 (pdf).
+NBL functions as a Network Laboratory for the (IAEA).

 NBL is located, as a Federal enclave, on the site of Argonne National Laboratory (ANL) about 40 kilometers (25 miles) southwest of Chicago, Illinois.
-Leadership of the NBL are accountable to the Chicago Integrated Support Center (ISC) Manager.
+Leadership of the NBL are accountable to the Argonne Site Office (ASO) Manager.